Millions of pounds change hands online every minute. Are you reaping the rewards? Find out how to set up a website perfect for your small business.

 1. Use a website builder

-- Finish up in a couple of hours
+- Create a site in a matter of hours

-- Not as good for large scale ecommerce websites
+- Less effective for large scale ecommerce websites

 Website builders are the most simple, quick, and effective option for small businesses.
 They don’t require knowledge of programming or coding.
 And they have a range of stunning design templates you can easily customise.
 Website builders are great for solo entrepreneurs looking to craft a simple and effective online presence.
 Why?
 Let’s find out.